zarqman/fluent-plugin-syslog-tls/README.md

 $ td-agent-gem install fluent-plugin-syslog-tls
 ```

 Note: `fluent-plugin-syslog-tls` is compatible with Fluent 0.14.
+For Fluent 0.12, see the `fluent-0.12` branch.

 ## Configuration